-- Connectivity: the placement of uses, development, and pathways on site realizes and complements connections amongst uses internally and externally; - Clustering: concentrating development on a tract of land to increase areas of open space and/or preservation on site; - Exterior Design and Materials: Treatment of facades, fenestrations and provision of ornamental features can greatly enhance the quality of development.
+- Connectivity: the placement of uses, development, and pathways on site realizes and complements connections amongst uses internally and externally; - Clustering: concentrating development on a tract of land to increase areas of open space and/or preservation on site; - Exterior design and Materials: Treatment of facades, fenestrations and provision of ornamental features can greatly enhance the quality of development.
 Use of colonnades, awnings, arcades and balconies can provide shade to pedestrians and further accent the building façade.
-Building recesses and setbacks can promote greater light and air, mitigating effects of increased building bulk and height Examples of building standards are included in Appendix D of this plan. - Orientation: Street and building placement can be designed to orient activities and vistas.
-Buildings maintain view corridors.
-Undulating streets can break up monotonous grid systems and slow traffic.
-The location of public parks, open space, community facilities and public squares relative to other development can create a sense of cohesiveness and community; and - Underground Utilities: provision of underground utilities enhances the aesthetic value of a community while affording additional protection from hurricanes.
+Building recesses and setbacks can promote greater light and air, mitigating effects of increased building bulk and height.